-My work focuses on the histories, practices, and of Latinxs and information technologies and critical intersectional discussions of information technologies
+My work focuses on the histories and practices of Latinxs and information technologies, human information and technology behavior, and critical intersectional discussions of information technologies

 Peer Reviewed Publications